 Here’s Paul with Paul: (if you’d like, you can click on and hear the actual audio at the bottom of this story).
-I kept the slices with them talking about the game last night, Kyle Connor’s play, the back-to-back games, and the changes Vancouver has made and what he expects from a Bruce Boudreau coached team.
+I kept the slices with them talking about the game last night, Kyle Connor’s play, the back-to-back games, and the changes the Vancouver Canucks have made and what he expects from a Bruce Boudreau coached team.

 Paul Edmonds: … I might be overstating the obvious, but did everybody have a piece of that shut-out last night?

 Paul Maurice: I would agree with that for sure.
 I thought, while we didn’t ask Connor Hellebuyck to be overly busy, the two or three saves that he made on the PK is the difference.
 The smothers on rebound control is very, very solid in that they had action early with heavy net front presence and he fought through it, and then he kind of settled into the game.
 I think for our game as a group, how it was built, I thought maybe we were a little bit tight early in how we moved the puck and then maybe a little bit stubborn in the second period with how we moved the puck.
 But our third period was simple, fast, smart and very well executed.